-We work closely with other departments within the council to ensure the effective delivery of the programme such as education, property, planning, communities and finance.
+We'll be working closely with other departments within the council to ensure the effective delivery of the programme such as education, property, planning, communities and finance.

 You can contact the team by emailing learningestate@moray.gov.uk.

 What are the project plans?